Are you applying to med school and curious about Early Assurance medical programs? In this guide, we’ll go over what they are and how to apply them.

 Early Assurance Medical School is a medical school that provides students with the opportunity to apply for an early seat in medical school, as early as the second year of their undergraduate program.

 Early Assurance Programs are an excellent way for undergraduate students who are serious about joining the field of medicine as medical doctors.
-It gives them a chance to jump-start and secures their medical school position.
+It gives them a chance to jump-start and secure their medical school position.

 Applying to medical school can be stressful, and securing your spot as early as the second year of college can relieve stress.